FinalLevel/metis/README.md

-###Metis Storage is a CDN and high available http server, which is especially usefull for storing and delivering of a huge number of small and medium size objects (images, js files, etc)
+###Metis Storage is a CDN and high available http server, which is especially useful for storing and delivering
+of a huge number of small and medium size objects (images, js files, etc)
 ===

 ***